palasm/GettingandCleaningDataCourseProject/CodeBook.md

 ###Following variables have been used in run_analysis.R

-* XtrainData - Stored the data set from the text file Data/UCI HAR Dataset/train/X_train.txt
+* XtrainData - Stored the data set from the text file "Data/UCI HAR Dataset/train/X_train.txt"
-* YtrainData - Stored the data set from the text file Data/UCI HAR Dataset/train/y_train.txt
+* YtrainData - Stored the data set from the text file "Data/UCI HAR Dataset/train/y_train.txt"
-* SubtrainData - Stored the data set from the text file Data/UCI HAR Dataset/train/subject_train.txt
+* SubtrainData - Stored the data set from the text file "Data/UCI HAR Dataset/train/subject_train.txt"
 * XtestData - Stored the data set from the text file "Data/UCI HAR Dataset/test/X_test.txt"
 * YtestData - Stored the data set from the text file  "Data/UCI HAR Dataset/test/y_test.txt"
 * SubtestData - Stored the data set from the text file "Data/UCI HAR Dataset/test/subject_test.txt"
-* XmergeData - Stored merge data sets with training & test data
+* XmergeData - Stored merge data sets with training & test data includes XtestData & XtrainData
-* YmergeData - Stored merge data sets with training & test data
+* YmergeData - Stored merge data sets with training & test data includes YtrainData & YtestData
 * SubmergeData - Stored merge data sets with training & test data for subjects
 * featuresData - USed to store the data set from the text file "Data/UCI HAR Dataset/features.txt"
 * meanAndStdFeatures - Stored the columns only with the mean() or std() in their names